 The History of Marijuana Legalization in California

 The Poison and Pharmacy Act of 1907 made it illegal to peddle opium, cocaine, and morphine.
 An addendum to the act in 1913 added marijuana to the list.
-That made California the first state in the union to prohibit the sale of marijuana.
+That made California the first state in the union to prohibit the sale of the history of marijuana legalization.

 George Moscone, the mayor of San Francisco introduced Senate Bill 95 which would downgrade marijuana possession to a misdemeanor.
-This was an attempt to lower arrests and the costs of them.
-The arrest costs were taking its toll on the city and Moscone wanted to fix the problem.
+This was an attempt to lower arrests and their costs them.
+The arrest costs were taking their toll on the city and Moscone wanted to fix the problem.

-31 states, the District of Columbia, Guam and Puerto Rico now allow for public cannabis and medical marijuana programs.
+31 states, the District of Columbia, Guam, and Puerto Rico now allow for public cannabis and medical marijuana legalization programs.
 15 states allow the use of “low THC, high cannabidiol (CBD)” products for medical reasons in limited situations or as a legal defense.